createwithrani/quickpost/readme.txt

 == Screenshots ==

 1. In brand new posts, the `Add New` button is disabled.
-2. In posts that are not new, the `Add New` button is clickable and lets you create new posts right from the Block Editor
+2. In posts that are not new, the `Add New` button is clickable and lets you create new and duplicate posts right from the Block Editor.
-3. Translation ready!
+3. Click the kebab menu button to reveal the `Duplicate Post` button.

 == Changelog ==